-Maybe you just have a “feeling” or perhaps you’ve had an upset stomach the last couple of mornings.
-You’re thinking you might be pregnant.
+Maybe you just have a “feeling,” or perhaps you have had an upset stomach the last couple of mornings.
+You think you might be pregnant.
 Before you reach for that at-home pregnancy test, STOP.
 How conclusive is a positive pregnancy test?
-Does it depend on when it’s taken?
+Does it matter when you take it?

 Actually, yes.
-If you take a pregnancy test too early, you risk getting an incorrect reading, causing you to think you’re pregnant when you really aren’t or thinking you aren’t pregnant and you really are.
+If you take a pregnancy test too early, you risk getting an incorrect reading, causing you to think you are pregnant when you really are not or think you are not pregnant when you really are.

 The first thing you need to do is calculate the day your period is expected.
 To do this, take the first day of your last period and count forward 28 days.
 That will be the estimated start of your next menstrual cycle.

-Why wait?
+Why wait to take your pregnancy test?
 Mayo Clinic says, “Shortly after a fertilized egg attaches to your uterine lining, the placenta forms and produces the hormone human chorionic gonadotropin (HCG).
-This hormone enters your bloodstream and urine… The earlier you take the home pregnancy test, the harder it might be for the test to detect HCG… If your periods are irregular, you might have a hard time figuring out when your period is due.”
+This hormone enters your bloodstream and urine… The earlier you take the home pregnancy test, the harder it might be for the test to detect hCG… If your periods are irregular, you might have a hard time figuring out when your period is due.”

 How Do Pregnancy Tests Work?